 Not sure where to start your legal research?
 Try the Louisiana Civil Legal Navigator.
 Answer a few questions about yourself and your situation to get customized legal information, local court forms, referrals to legal aid, and more.
 Available for Divorce, Child Custody, Employment Law, and private Landlord-Tenant Law.

 This resource is about what a tenant can do after they get evicted from a home.
 A tenant has the right to their own defense against an eviction.
-This includes living conditions (habitability) defenses against an eviction.
-Military service-member's protections around an eviction, notice and procedural defenses against an eviction.
+This includes living conditions (habitability) and defenses against an eviction.
+Military service member's protections around an eviction, notice, and procedural defenses against an eviction.
 Retaliatory eviction defenses against an eviction.
 Title and ownership defenses against an eviction.